 - Overall, we rate The Federalist a borderline Questionable and far Right Biased based on story selection and editorial positions that always favor the right.
-We also rate them Mixed for factual reporting due a few failed fact checks.
+We also rate them Mixed for factual reporting due to proper sourcing and a reasonable fact check record.

 Factual Reporting: MIXED

 World Press Freedom Rank: USA 48/180

 The Federalist is an English-language online magazine that covers politics, policy, culture, and religion.
 The Federalist has been described as influential in conservative and libertarian circles.
 The site was co-founded by Ben Domenech and Sean Davis and launched in September 2013.
 The current editors are David Harsanyi and Mollie Hemingway